 Phase 2: We will then combine two stimulus presentation methods to elicit a hybrid target response composed of multiple signals and signal types.

 Phase 3: Once the performance metrics have been maximized, we aim to integrate this stimulus presentation approach into an online BCI system designed to identify users’ target objects and execute their corresponding commands in real time.

 Current State of Project and Lab Volunteer Contribution Opportunities

-We are finalizing the stimulus protocol for Phase 1, and will be collecting data during the Fall 2022 semester.
-We will conduct several statistical and machine learning analyses on this data during the Winter 2023 semester.
+We are finalizing the stimulus protocol for Phase 1, and we will resume collecting data during the Fall 2023 semester.
+We will conduct several statistical and machine learning analyses on this data during the Winter 2024 semester.
 In parallel, across both semesters, we will integrate our second stimulation method and begin Phase 2 data collection.
 Phase 2 analyses and Phase 3 preparation will be conducted thereafter.